-With a Roth IRA, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.
+With a Gold Roth IRA account, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.
 With a traditional IRA, you contribute money before or after taxes, your money grows with deferred taxes, and withdrawals are taxed as current income after age 59 and a half.
-While you pay taxes on the money you deposit in a Roth IRA, the profits from investing in the account are tax-free.
+While you pay taxes on the money you deposit in a Gold Roth IRA account, the profits from investing in the account are tax-free.
 In addition, when you turn 59 and a half years old and have had your account open for at least five years, withdrawals are tax-free.

 Of course, even if you expect to have a lower tax rate when you retire, you'll still enjoy a tax-free income stream from your Roth IRA.
 The IRS dictates not only how much money you can deposit in a Roth IRA, but also the type of money you can deposit.
 Whether a Roth IRA is more beneficial than a traditional IRA depends on the taxpayer's tax bracket, the expected tax rate at retirement, and personal preferences.
 In other words, your Roth IRA contributions are made with money you've already paid taxes on, and then you get completely tax-free withdrawals when you retire.